Updated January, 8 2021

 How you can support local businesses

 Please follow the guidance from local health officials so we can slow the spread of this disease.
-During this challenging time for our community consider ways to help a neighbor, volunteer with a community organization, and support local businesses like buying online or ordering takeout from local restaurants.
+During this challenging time for our community consider ways to help a neighbor, volunteer with a community organization, and support local businesses, like buying online or ordering takeout from local restaurants.
 Did you know that when you buy local, 70% of your money stays in the community directly supporting local jobs, businesses, and our region’s economy?
 For more on the impact of small businesses in our community and tips on supporting local businesses, take a look at our Buy Local information and visit Downtown Partnership.

-Support the Springs offers creative opportunities to support our local businesses in this trying time.
+Locally, Support the Springs offers creative opportunities to support our local businesses during this trying time.
 Learn about small businesses offering alternative ways to shop, resources for up-to-date COVID-19 information, and ways to stay connected through volunteering and donating to emergency relief efforts.
 Visit SupportTheSprings.com for more information and add your business to the list.